Transcendence Meets Normality: Construction of Transcendentally Normal Numbers: Construction of -normal Numbers

-Based on Sierpinski's strategy, we give now a construction for an $\mathcal{F}$-normal number.
-We will only consider countable families $\mathcal{F}$ of non-singular continuous functions.
+Based on Sierpiński's strategy, we give now a construction for an $\mathcal{F}$-normal number.
+We will only consider countable families $\mathcal{F}$ of nonsingular continuous functions.
 Compared to the setting of Proposition~\ref{prop:full}, we need here to restrict to continuous function in order to guarantee that preimages of open sets remain open.

 Let $r \in (0,1]$.
 We first extend the open cover $U(r)$ from \eqref{eq:sircover} to the whole real line: